felipedeamonteiro/conta_simples_Backend/README.md

 To test the APIs it was used [`Insomnia`](https://insomnia.rest/) and [`DBeaver - v:7.2.1`](https://dbeaver.io/) as a database administration tool.

+The archtecture of the project is based in DDD (Domain Driven Design).

 ## - How to run the project

 ### Docker